silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 to adjust the path to this file from `framework/main.php` to `index.php`.

 ### Update your `index.php` file
-You can get a copy of the SilverStripe 4 `index.php` file at:
+You can get a copy of the SilverStripe 4 `index.php` file at `vendor/silverstripe/recipe-core/public/index.php`.
-* `vendor/silverstripe/recipe-core/public/index.php` if you are upgrading to SilverStripe 4.1 or above
-* `vendor/silverstripe/recipe-core/index.php` if you are upgrading to SilverStripe 4.0

-If you've modified your SilverStripe 3 `index.php`, you'll need to reconcile those changes with the `index.php` file you got from `recipe-core`.
+If you've created your own `index.php` or modified version of `main.php`, you'll need to reconcile those changes with the `index.php` file you got from `recipe-core`.
 Otherwise, just use the generic `index.php` file `recipe-core` provides.

 Copy your new `index.php` to your project's web root.
 Unlike SilverStripe 3, `index.php` must be present in your web root.

 ### Update your server configuration
-If you're using a `.htaccess` file or `web.config` file to handle your server configuration, you can get the generic SilverStripe 4 version of those file from:
+If you're using a `.htaccess` file or `web.config` file to handle your server configuration, you can get the generic SilverStripe 4 version of those file from
-* `vendor/silverstripe/recipe-core/public` if you are upgrading to SilverStripe 4.1 or above
-* `vendor/silverstripe/recipe-core/` if you are upgrading to SilverStripe 4.0
+`vendor/silverstripe/recipe-core/public`.

 Just like `index.php`, if you've modified your server configuration file from the one that shipped with SilverStripe 3, you'll need to reconcile your changes into the version retrieve from `recipe-core`.